isntall/OpenYourMouth/Beverages/Non-Alcoholic/Horchata.md

 5. Once filtered, mix in vanilla
 6. Mix in sugar slowly (I mixed in the blender)
 8. Chill for 30 minutes in refrigerator, for better results let sit in fridge longer
-9. Serve over ice, add ground cinnamon as garnish
+9. Shake/stir, serve over ice, add ground cinnamon as garnish
 10. Drink within 3-4 days